-- Government authorities and members of the regional/provincial and national parliament representing the area from which participants will be recruited; - Civil society (e.g. associations of different professional, religious groups, nongovernmental organizations); - Health care authorities, including the onchocerciasis and, if applicable, lymphatic filariasis control and elimination programs; - Maternal and Child Health/Reproductive Health/Family Planning programs (as applicable) - Staff of the local health care facilities; - Local staff of non-governmental organizations supporting health care and onchocerciasis and, if applicable, lymphatic filariasis programs; - Staff of local news, radio stations and social media (local media); - Village/community leaders and elders, religious leaders; and - Inhabitants of all villages in the trial areas from which study participants are planned to be recruited (Section 5.5; Attachment: Country-specific Information).
+- Members of the provincial and national parliament representing the area from which participants will be recruited; - Civil society (e.g. associations of different professional, religious groups, non-governmental organizations); - Health care authorities including the Director of the Division Provinciale de la Santé de l'Ituri (DPS), Health District Officers, coordinators of onchocerciasis and lymphatic filariasis control within the Program for Neglected Tropical Diseases Control using Preventive Chemotherapy of Ituri Sud at Bunia and/or Ituri Nord at Aru as applicable; - The National Program of Reproductive Health within the DPS Ituri (supporting birth control initiatives and contraceptive use as well as antenatal and postnatal care); - Staff of the local health care facilities; - Local staff of non-governmental organizations including Malteser International which supports health care and Sightsavers which supports the local NTD control and elimination programs in the implementation of onchocerciasis and lymphatic filariasis control activities in Ituri; - Staff of local news, radio stations and social media (local media); - Village/community leaders and elders, religious leaders; and - Inhabitants of the villages from which study participants are planned to be recruited (Section 2.4.2 and Section 6.1).